 For further details, please see the Unitary Patent Guide.

 A Unitary Patent may be requested for any European patent granted on or after the date of application of Regulations (EU) No 1257/2012 and (EU) No 1260/2012.
-These two regulations will apply from the date of entry into force of the Agreement on a Unified Patent Court (UPCA).
-The EPO will announce this date on its website.
+These two regulations will apply from the date of entry into force of the Agreement on a Unified Patent Court (UPCA), i.e. on 1 June 2023.

 To encourage early uptake of the Unitary Patent, the EPO has introduced two transitional measures for users.

-These options apply to European patent applications that have reached the final stage of the grant procedure and will become available, ahead of the entry into operation of the Unitary Patent system, from the date when Germany deposits its instrument of ratification of the UPCA.
-This date will fall between three to four months before the entry into force of the UPCA and will be announced on the EPO's website.
-The UPCA will enter into force on the first day of the fourth month after Germany deposits this instrument of ratification.
+These options apply to European patent applications that have reached the final stage of the grant procedure and have become available, ahead of the entry into operation of the Unitary Patent system, from 1 January 2023.

 No additional documents beyond the European patent specification published by the EPO under the EPC will be published for a Unitary Patent.
 However, Unitary Patent proprietors will be sent a certificate once unitary effect has been registered.